ketpradh/Mission-to-Mars/README.md

 ## For Deliverable 3-
 - The text is bold using <strong>
 - The Scrape button color is changed to light blue as it's a Info button.
+- The page is also  mobile-responsive using col-md and responsive button and **img-responsive** class.